Data-Driven Analysis Is Key To Content Creation

-According to an article published in the Harvard Business Review, IBM estimate that the poor data analysis conducted by US businesses is losing $1.3 trillion in revenue.
+According to an article published in the Harvard Business Review, IBM estimate that the poor data driven analysis conducted by US businesses is losing $1.3 trillion in revenue.
 The Aberdeen Group also reports that 95% of companies do not use consumer data effectively.

 Big data is big business.
 The more marketers understand about your customer’s needs and behaviors, the easier it is to sell your products.
 Although digital platforms provide some useful data about your campaigns, data gaps typically result in poor targeting and lost dollars.